quasarframework/quasar/docs/src/pages/start/upgrade-guide/upgrade-guide.md

 #### Nodejs polyfills
 Webpack v5 removed the Nodejs polyfills for the web client builds.
 If you are using packages for the web client that rely on Nodejs API (they shouldn't!), you will get errors saying that some packages are missing.
 Examples: `Buffer`, `crypto`, `os`, `path`.

 These need to be addressed by the package owners.
-But if you don't want to wait and just want to run your app/website (with a bit of risk), then you can manually install [node-polyfill-webpack-plugin](https://www.npmjs.com/package/node-polyfill-webpack-plugin) (`yarn add --dev node-polyfill-webpack-plugin`) then reference it in quasar.config.js > build > chainWebpack.
+But if you don't want to wait and just want to run your app/website (with a bit of risk), then you can manually install [node-polyfill-webpack-plugin](https://www.npmjs.com/package/node-polyfill-webpack-plugin) (`yarn add --dev node-polyfill-webpack-plugin`) then reference it in quasar.config file > build > chainWebpack.
 Example:

 ```
-// quasar.config.js
+// quasar.config file
 build: {
   chainWebpack (chain) {
     const nodePolyfillWebpackPlugin = require('node-polyfill-webpack-plugin')